 WHEN AND WHERE IS TRAINING?

-Initial Training is run two days at locations around the country, usually at one of our partner clubs.
+Initial training is run over two days online from the comfort of your home or in person at locations around the country, usually at one of our partner clubs.

 We run these events throughout the year, so you’ll have plenty of options to choose from.